coloradocube/vision/README.md

 14. Perform (3) with multiple cameras.
 15. Perform (4) with multiple cameras.
 16. Perform (6) with multiple cameras.
 Compare to single-camera by switching in software or dynamically reprogramming, if necessary.
 Examine dependence of quality on rotational speed.
 Total angle covered at every moment and remaining gaps.
-17. Perform (10) with multiple cameras.
+17. **Perform (10) with multiple cameras.**
+18. **Perform (11) with multiple cameras.**

 ### 2. Outdoors

 #### 2.1.
 Kit carrier

 18. On [Sugarloaf](https://www.summitpost.org/sugarloaf-mountain-boulder-co/445263), perform (11).
-19. On drone, with 1 camera, dynamically reprogram among face recognition, follow me, and segmentation.
+19. On drone, with 1 camera, dynamically reprogram among face recognition, follow me, and segmentation. _Note that the drone has an IMU to add to sensor fusion!_
 20. On drone, with 1 camera, perform autonomous flight with photogrametry-based stitching of a 3D model of some structure for autonomous inspection.
 21. Add defect inspection to (20).
-22. Add 360 degree object avoidance to (21).
+22. **Add 360 degree object avoidance to (21).** _May the [Wings Over the Rockies Museum](https://wingsmuseum.org/museum/) allow me to image one of their airplanes?_
-23.

 #### 2.2.
 Custom carrier

+23. Perform (22) with multiple cameras.
+24. **With multiple cameras, GPS and IMU, demonstrate autonomous waypoint to waypoint flight with automoatic local obstacle avoidance (e.g. crossing Rock Creek through the trees) between waypoints.**

 ### Custom carrier requirements

+1. 95 mm x 95 mm.
-1. Battery power.
+2. Battery power.
-2. 6 camera connectors. _How can the maximum number of cameras be connected electrically?_
+3. 6+2 camera connectors. _How can the maximum number of cameras be connected electrically?_
-3. Compass (I2C).
+4. 9-DOF IMU.
+5. Compass (I2C), if not integrated into IMU.
-4. GPS (I2C).
+6. GPS (I2C).
-5. LIDAR (UART).
+7. LIDAR (UART).
+8. WiFi.
+9. Antenna on carrier.
+10. CAN integration into CubeSat bus.